 Tucked in the western corner of False Bay lies the quaint fishing village of Kalk Bay.
 Its harbor is a popular destination not only due to some excellent seafood restaurants but also for the local fishermen who sell their catch of the day straight off the boat.
-There are even a few resident Cape fur seals that have formed a unique bond with the fishermen, often posing together for photographs.
-On Kalk Bay’s main road is a fabulous assortment of art galleries, vintage bookshops, antique dealers and superb restaurants.
+There are even a few resident Cape fur seals who have formed a unique bond with the fishermen, often posing together for photographs.
+On Kalk Bay’s main road is a fabulous assortment of art galleries, vintage bookshops, antique dealers, and superb restaurants.

 - A visit to the Kalk Bay harbor is a must.
-It’s a tradition to eat fish and chips here and watch the resident seals interact with the fishermen.
+It’s a tradition to eat fish and chips and watch the resident seals interact with the fishermen.

 - The Cheetah Outreach, a conservation initiative in Somerset West, offers the opportunity to get up close and personal with the fastest land animals on the planet.

 - By car, the western side of False Bay is about 50 minutes by car from Cape Town city center, while the far eastern end (Rooi-Els) is about an hour and a half by car.